jmorwick/funcles/README.md

 ## How to include funcles in your project

-Download the jar or use maven (more soon).
+Download the jar or simply [add the maven dependency](https://search.maven.org/#artifactdetails%7Cnet.sourcedestination%7Cfuncles%7C2.0%7Cjar).

 ## Why a Java tuples library?